-Are you using Time-Outs with your children or students as a discipline strategy?
+Are you using Time-Outs with your children as a discipline strategy?
 Are you feeling frustrated that it doesn’t seem to be working?
 Are you using it over and over again for the same behaviours?
 Or maybe it’s just that it’s become a huge struggle to get your child to sit, or go, or stay in Time-Out?
 Are you maybe questioning whether it is a useful discipline tool?

 I’ve been there.
 Trust me.